 The clinical facilities used for student learning experiences in the BSN generic track are located in Troy and surrounding communities.
 Students are responsible for transportation and the cost of meals.
-Students who buy university meal plans may arrange for a sack lunch.
-For child health nursing, students may be assigned to learning experiences in Birmingham, Alabama.
+For child health nursing, students may be assigned to NSG 4421 learning experiences in Birmingham, Alabama.